CantoLang/canto/docs/canto in a nutshell.md

 For implementation inheritance, the system selects the first elegible definition in the list of superdefinitions to be the superdefinition for implementation purposes.
 A definition is elegible if it has a parameter list that matches the arguments supplied at runtime, and has an inheritance keyword that is compatible with the definition being instantiated.

 For interface inheritance, all child definitions of all superdefinitions are available.
-When resolving a reference to a child in a superdefinition, Bento looks first at the implementation superdefinition (the one selected by the logic for implementation inheritance); if it has a child of the given name, it is selected.
-If it does not, then Bento searches the superdefinitions in the order they are listed.
+When resolving a reference to a child in a superdefinition, Canto looks first at the implementation superdefinition (the one selected by the logic for implementation inheritance); if it has a child of the given name, it is selected.
+If it does not, then Canto searches the superdefinitions in the order they are listed.

 In the case of lateral inheritance, all lateral superdefinitions (ones containing the ```next``` keyword) are implemented, in the order they appear.